 The project is based on two distinct but complementary pillars:

-A) The holding of international colloquia:
+1) The organisation of international conferences:

-– Ver/Rever a Escrita de Mulheres em Portugal (1926-1974), 5 and 6 March 2020 (Almada Negreiros College – NOVA FCSH Campolide Campus)
+– Ver/Rever a Escrita de Mulheres em Portugal (1926-1974), March 5th and 6th, 2020 (Almada Negreiros College – NOVA FCSH Campolide Campus);

-– Voir/Revoir l’écriture de femmes au Portugal (1926-1974), 9 October 2020 (Université Paris Nanterre)
+– Voir/Revoir l’écriture de femmes au Portugal (1926-1974), October 9th, 2020 (Université Paris Nanterre);

 In both editions, emphasis will be given to Novas cartas portuguesas of the ‘Three Marias’ marking the fiftieth anniversary of the seizure by the Censorship that generated a wave of solidarity on the part of French women writers.

-B) The creation of an “open” database.
+B) The creation of an open database:

 It consists of the cataloguing and analysis of the literary production of Portuguese and/or Portuguese-speaking women authors from African, Asian or countries where Portuguese emigration created centres of language and culture, who published between 1926 and 1974.